AskrG/Code_Portfolio/README.md

 4. a folder '*Eye-tracking*', contained 2 course works from 23FS Eye-trakcing - experiment design and machine learning methods
 5. four team projects (*FDS_1* - *FDS_3*) with Zihan ZHANG (Zihan-Zhang) for UZH Informatics MS core course.

+# Disclamer
 # Contents

 ### 1. NeuroAI project - analyzing iEEG using LLM
-5_train:
+NeuroAI_5_train:
-Passing data to GPT2 with hugging face API.
+Last code, passing data to GPT2 with hugging face API.
 (Requires update on parameters like 8bit optimizer, but the basic structure is there.)

 ### 2. EEG analysis - analyzing EEG using basic signal processing packages in python and matlab
-bg_analysis:
+BG_1_PreprocessAnalysis:
-analyze individual cognitive load using wavebands (Delta band, Alpha band, etc.)
+preprocess and analyze individual cognitive load using wavebands (Delta band, Alpha band, etc.)

-cl_preprocess:
+CL_1_Preprocess:
 preprocess EEG data for each participants

-cl_analysis:
+CL_3_TFR:
-analyze individual musical sensitivity and emotions according to cluster and wavebands.
+analyze individual musical sensitivity and emotions according to cluster and wavebands

+CL_4_Plot:
+align neural data with musical data for report in LaTeX.

 ### 3. Machine Learning - an Interdisciplinary Introduction ###